sdonovan001/cloud-computing-models/IaaS/packer/README.md

 * To store the Google Cloud Build packer community builder in Artifact Registry, grant the [Artifact Registry Writer role (roles/artifactregistry.writer)](https://cloud.google.com/artifact-registry/docs/access-control#grant) to your build service account.

 ### Download and Build the Packer Builder Image
 Cloud Build provides a community builder docker image that can be used to invoke packer commands via Cloud Build.
-Before you can use it, you must build it and push it to the Artifact Registry in your GCP project.
+Before we can use it, we must build it and push it to the Artifact Registry in your GCP project.

 * Clone the [cloud-builders-community](https://github.com/GoogleCloudPlatform/cloud-builders-community) repository.
   ```